Paleo Salmon Taco Bowls with Cauliflower Rice

 - Bring a large stockpot of water to a boil, add cauliflower and cover.

 - Place salmon on foil and sprinkle with 1/4 tsp of the taco seasoning.
 Place slices of lemon over seasoning, and fold foil to make a pouch around salmon.
 Bake at 350 for 10 minutes- until salmon is cooked through.

 - In a large, heavy pan, heat oil on medium high until shimmery.

 - Add onion and peppers, cook until slightly browned- about 8 minutes.
 Stir occasionally to prevent burning.

-- Add taco seasoning- add up to 2 tbsp of water if needed to help taco seasoning coat food.
+- Add the remaining 1 tsp of taco seasoning- add up to 2 tbsp of water if needed to help taco seasoning coat food.

 - Remove cauliflower from boiling water when soft to the touch.

 - Using your hands, crumble cauliflower into small shreds that look like "rice".

 - Layer cauliflower rice, seasoned vegetables and salmon in a bowl, garnishing with green onion.
 Squeeze a little meyer lemon juice over the top.